 Although largely forgotten in horror annals today, the original Willard (1971) was a reasonable hit in its day.
 Willard was the film that popularised the Nature’s Revenge cycle of the 1970s, which included the later likes of Jaws (1975).
 Willard inspired a sequel Ben (1973) and then this remake.

 The remake comes from the directing-writing-producing team of Glen Morgan and James Wong.
-Morgan and Wong started out writing episodes of various Chris Carter series such as The X Files (1993-2002, 2016– ) and Millennium (1996-9), before going onto to create the great tv series Space: Above and Beyond (1995-6).
+Morgan and Wong started out writing episodes of various Chris Carter series such as The X Files (1993-2002, 2016-8) and Millennium (1996-9), before going onto to create the great tv series Space: Above and Beyond (1995-6).
 Wong and Morgan then broke out into film, making the likes of Final Destination (2000), The One (2001) and the subsequent Final Destination 3 (2006), the remake of Black Christmas (2006).
 Willard was their third film, the first in which Morgan rather than Wong took the director’s chair.
-After these, they appeared to part ways with James Wong going on to direct Dragonball: Evolution (2009), produce the tv series’ The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and to write the tv mini-series remake of Rosemary’s Baby (2014) without Morgan, while Glen Morgan on his own subsequently signed on as a producer of tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014) and Lore (2017– ).
+After these, they appeared to part ways with James Wong going on to direct Dragonball: Evolution (2009), produce the tv series’ The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and to write the tv mini-series remake of Rosemary’s Baby (2014) without Morgan, while Glen Morgan on his own subsequently signed on as a producer of tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014), Lore (2017– ) and The Twilight Zone (2019– ).